 At March 31, 2019, we had approximately \$1.0 billion of aggregate indebtedness, consisting of \$947.6 million outstanding under our first lien term loan facility, \$88.7 million outstanding under our second lien term loan facility, \$0.5 million outstanding under a \$15.0 million letter of credit sub-facility and \$14.3 million in unamortized debt issuance fees.
 We also have a \$60.0 million revolving credit facility under which we had no outstanding borrowings as of March 31, 2019.
 Under our first lien term loan facility, we are required to repay approximately \$2.4 million of principal at the end of each quarter (commencing March 31, 2019) and are required to pay accrued interest on the last day of each interest accrual period.
-Under our second lien term loan facility, we are not required to pay accrued interest of principal, but are required to pay accrued interest upon the last day of each interest accrual period.
-Interest upon the last day of each interest accrual periods under each loan facility are typically one month in duration.
-The actual amounts of our debt servicing payments vary based on the amounts of indebtedness outstanding, the applicable interest rates, which vary based on prescribed formulas.
+Under our second lien term loan facility, we are not required to make any periodic repayments of principal, but are required to pay accrued interest upon the last day of each interest accrual periods under each loan facility are typically one month in duration.
+The actual amounts of our debt servicing payments vary based on the amounts of indebtedness outstanding, the applicable interest accrual periods and the applicable interest rates, which vary based on prescribed formulas.
 Our cash paid for interest was approximately \$41.0 million during the year ended March 31, 2019.